mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 ### server-id

-As with uuid, MaxScale must have a unique server-id for the connection it makes to the master, this parameter provides the value of server-id that MaxScale will use when connecting to the master.
+As with uuid, MariaDB MaxScale must have a unique server-id for the connection it makes to the master, this parameter provides the value of server-id that MariaDB MaxScale will use when connecting to the master.

 ### master-id

-The server-id value that MaxScale should use to report to the slaves that connect to MaxScale.
+The server-id value that MariaDB MaxScale should use to report to the slaves that connect to MariaDB MaxScale.
 This may either be the same as the server-id of the real master or can be chosen to be different if the slaves need to be aware of the proxy layer.
 The real master server-id will be used if the option is not set.

 ### master_uuid

 It is a requirement of replication that each slave have a unique UUID value.
-The MaxScale router will identify itself to the slaves using the uuid of the real master if this option is not set.
+The MariaDB MaxScale router will identify itself to the slaves using the uuid of the real master if this option is not set.

 ### master_version

-The MaxScale router will identify itself to the slaves using the server version of the real master if this option is not set.
+The MariaDB MaxScale router will identify itself to the slaves using the server version of the real master if this option is not set.

 ### master_hostname

-The MaxScale router will identify itself to the slaves using the server hostname of the real master if this option is not set.
+The MariaDB MaxScale router will identify itself to the slaves using the server hostname of the real master if this option is not set.

 ### user

-This is the user name that MaxScale uses when it connects to the master.
+This is the user name that MariaDB MaxScale uses when it connects to the master.
 This user name must have the rights required for replication as with any other user that a slave uses for replication purposes.
 If the user parameter is not given in the router options then the same user as is used to retrieve the credential information will be used for the replication connection, i.e. the user in the service entry.

+This user is also the only one available for Binlog Server administration when the connection with master is not ready yet: the 'master.ini' file doesn't exists and no other users are available for authentication.

 The user that is used for replication, either defined using the *user=* option in the router options or using the username and password defined of the service must be granted replication privileges on the database server.